Filter by Category:

 - Literacy station integration—Upload a series of audio clips where you explain station objectives.
 Create a unique QR code for each audio clip.
 Display them at the stations for students to scan and access instructions as they rotate.

-- Interactive bulletin boards—Teach students how to create their own QR codes for a research project.
-After creating mini-posters on their topics, they can include a QR code to link readers to already existing websites, videos, etc. for more information.
+Offer this option to students as they conduct research projects.
+Instead of traditional report writing, consider having students follow the normal research process and then create mini-posters on their topics.
+Each mini-poster can include a QR code to link readers to already existing websites, videos, etc. for more information.
 (This would make a great interactive hallway bulletin board.)

 You can print the code out on paper or download it as a graphic, allowing students to add the code to their research mini-posters.